murribu/wcsb/src/notes/meetings.2024-05-20.md

 - [[people.board.Rick Wimberly]] [estimated](https://x.com/murribu/status/1792725464471199919) that this would add 450 hours of work per librarian per year
 - [[people.board.Eric Welch]] [read](https://x.com/murribu/status/1792730046005952737) excerpts from Roots.
 That book has never received any complaints and is historically valuable.
 Further, it was recently enshrined as an official state book of TN, nominated by [[people.pol.Gino Bulso]].
 But under this policy, it would be removed.
 He called the TN law a "pile of crap."
-- [[people.board.Drason Beasley]] [spoke up](https://x.com/murribu/status/1792733750025207831), which is a very rare event.
+- [[people.board.Drason Beasley]] [spoke up](https://x.com/murribu/status/1792733750025207831), which is a rare event.
 He expressed some frustration that board members were critiquing the policy and yet they had not showed up for the policy meeting. [[people.board.Rick Wimberly]] jovially acknowledged that he was the object of that complaint.
 - For an eloquent explanation of the implications of this policy, [watch Lisa Carson's comments](https://www.youtube.com/live/PEsvj1Da6zI?si=WW-ptyYfjeBk7qqd&t=9185).
 She helped write the policy they're voting on.
 This segment is about 4 or 5 minutes long.

 The policy passed for [[glossary.first reading]], by a vote of 9-2, with [[people.board.Eric Welch]] and [[people.board.KC Haugh]] dissenting.